webplatform/docs/concepts/Pointer_Events/index.md

 |Editorial notes=Created page as a placeholder; will be populating later this afternoon.
 }}
 {{API_Name}}
-{{Summary_Section|This document is written for web developers who have basic familiarity with [http://docs.webplatform.org/wiki/html HTML] and [http://docs.webplatform.org/wiki/javascript|JavaScript].
+{{Summary_Section|This document is written for web developers who have basic familiarity with [http://docs.webplatform.org/wiki/html HTML] and [http://docs.webplatform.org/wiki/javascript JavaScript].
 This document should help you:
 # Understand the end-user and web developer problems that Pointer Events address
 # Easily add Pointer Events to an existing web page
 # Take advantage of additional methods and attributes available in Pointer Events